-3.-(1) A United Kingdom person may contravene a relevant prohibition by conduct wholly or partly outside the United Kingdom.

-(2) Any person may contravene a relevant prohibition by conduct in the territorial sea.

-(3) In this regulation a "relevant prohibition" means any prohibition imposed by-

-- (a) regulation 9(2) (confidential information), - (b) Part 3 (Finance), - (c) Part 5 (Trade), or - (d) a condition of a Treasury licence or a trade licence.

-(4) A United Kingdom person may comply, or fail to comply, with a relevant requirement by conduct wholly or partly outside the United Kingdom.

-(5) Any person may comply, or fail to comply, with a relevant requirement by conduct in the territorial sea.

-(6) In this regulation, a "relevant requirement" means any requirement imposed-

-- (a) by or under Part 7 (Information and records), or by reason of a request made under a power conferred by that Part, or - (b) by a condition of a Treasury licence or a trade licence.
+- 3.-(1) A United Kingdom person may contravene a relevant prohibition by conduct wholly or partly outside the United Kingdom. - (2) Any person may contravene a relevant prohibition by conduct in the territorial sea. - (3) In this regulation, a "relevant prohibition" means any prohibition imposed by- - (a) Part 3 (Finance), - (b) Part 4 (Trade), or - (c) a condition of a Treasury licence or a trade licence. - (4) A United Kingdom person may comply, or fail to comply, with a relevant requirement by conduct wholly or partly outside the United Kingdom. - (5) Any person may comply, or fail to comply, with a relevant requirement by conduct in the territorial sea. - (6) In this regulation, a "relevant requirement" means any requirement imposed- - (a) by or under Part 6 (Information and records), or by reason of a request made under a power conferred by that Part, or - (b) by a condition of a Treasury licence or a trade licence. - (7) Nothing in this regulation is to be taken to prevent a relevant prohibition or a relevant requirement from applying to conduct (by any person) in the United Kingdom.

+Purpose

+- 4.-(1) The purpose of the regulations contained in this instrument that are made under section 1 of the Act is compliance with the relevant UN obligations. - (2) In this regulation, "the relevant UN obligations" means-

-(a) OJ No. L 070, 11.3.2014, p.
-1.
+(a) OJ No. L 169, 8.7.2003, p.6.